St. Paul's Church (Fairlee, Maryland)

-St. Paul's Church is an historic Episcopal church located near the village of Fairlee, southwest of Chestertown, Kent County, Maryland.
+St. Paul's Church is a historic Episcopal church located near the village of Fairlee, southwest of Chestertown, Kent County, Maryland.
 St. Paul's Church is one of the original thirty parishes created in 1692 by an Act of the General Assembly declaring the Church of England as the established religion of the Province of Maryland.
 The Georgian-styled building, completed in 1713, is the second-oldest Episcopal church on the Eastern Shore of Maryland (after Trinity Church in Church Creek, built in 1675).